34-Year-Old Linebacker – Carolina Panthers

 Thomas Davis Contract Information:

-Agreed to a five-year contract with Carolina in July of 2011.
+Agreed to a two-year extension with the Panthers in June of 2015.

 To instantly reveal our fantasy analysis of every player – including Thomas Davis – simply subscribe now.